svenvc/blog/2025-09-12-cooperative-server-shutdown.md

 But in some cases, like when we implement some form of persistency ourselves, or when we want to give existing client connections some time to finish their in flight requests, or when we want to close the network services we are using, we need to take control of the stop sequence.

-Pharo and its VM do not provide any services to this, so we’ll have to do this ourselves.
+Pharo and its VM do not provide any services to do this, so we’ll have to implement this ourselves.
 Norbert’s idea consists of 2 parts: using `ZnReadEvalPrintDelegate` to offer a way to activate a shutdown sequence inside the running image and adding a signal handler to our startup script to trap the necessary OS signals and invoke the REPL service to execute the actual code.

 In our Smalltalk startup script we add the following.